If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and long term.

 Step #6: Read the Reviews

-Recommendation: Check third party reviews on Yoga Alliance or Google.
+Recommendation: Read the third party reviews on Yoga Alliance or Google.

 The third party reviews will give you a more honest picture of the training.
 We all know most people read the most negative reviews first, so check it out and get a feeling for what any of the issues were.
 Even if a school has a lower review, the comment will tell you if the problem would be an issue for you.

-If there are number of low scores, buyer beware!
+If there are many low ratings, buyer beware!

 Step #7: Know what is Included in the Training